 If the taxpayer had a balance of tax due on line 14, add lines 14, 16, 17 and 18.
 Enter the total on line 19.
 This is the total amount due.
 Pay this amount when the organization files the return.
-Make the check payable to Arizona Department of Revenue and include the taxpayer's TIN on the check.
+Payments can be made via check, electronic check, money order, or credit card.